Slate background.png

 What it is…

 This program is often referred to as a “first-time buyer” loan.
-However, you can utilize the leniency and purchasing power of an FHA home loan at any time.
+It isn’t, you can use the leniency and purchasing power of an FHA home loan at any time.

 What it isn’t…